phamtyn/fuzzy/README.md

 Full documentation at: <https://omarine.org/fuzzy>.

 Version: 1.3.1
-Copyright (C) 2016-2018 Omarine.

 Homepage: https://omarine.org

 Configuring and Building Fuzzy
 ==============================

 In order to compile Fuzzy you need following software packages:
 - GCC compiler
 - flex
 - bison

 Basic:

 ./configure --prefix=/usr

 make

 Now as the root user:

 make install

 See the file INSTALL for additional options.